deliaconstantino/plantdwellers-2.0-frontend/README.md

 Run `npm install` to install dependencies.

-Run `npm run start` from the root of your front end and navigate to http://localhost:3000/ in your browser.
+Run `npm run start` from the root of your front end and navigate to http://localhost:3000/.
 This will load the front end, complete with styling from Tailwind, in the browser, powered by your local environment.

-Happy planting!

 # License